 - The stems, like the leaves, have small fuzzy hairs

-- The fuzzy leaf edges have little to no teeth.
+- The fuzzy leaf margins are entire (smooth, no teeth).

 Additionally, Canadian blueberry is a companion plant to the lowbush blueberry.
 They often grow together and can interbreed